InjecGuard: Benchmarking and Mitigating Over-defense in Prompt Injection Guardrail Models: Over-defense Dataset:

 \subsection{The Over-defense Issue}

-While prompt guards offer several advantages, such as low overhead as previously mentioned, we have identified a critical limitation: they exhibit severe over-defense issues, \lh{even in some advanced models~\cite{promptguard,protectai}.} Specifically, these models learn a shortcut from certain trigger words, like ``ignore'', directly to the final prediction.
+While prompt guards offer several advantages, such as low overhead as previously mentioned, we have identified a critical limitation: they exhibit severe over-defense issues, even in some advanced models~\cite{promptguard,protectai}.
+Specifically, these models learn a shortcut from certain trigger words, like ``ignore'', directly to the final prediction.
 As shown in Fig.~\ref{fig_smooth} with red lines, ProtectAIv2~\cite{protectai}, one of the SotA prompt guard models on PINT benchmark, distributes excessive and unbalanced attention to the word ``ignore'', leading it to incorrectly categorize a benign input as malicious.
-To further illustrate, we input a benign sentence containing the word ``ignore'' into two advanced prompt guard models: PromptGuard~\cite{promptguard} and ProtectAIv2~\cite{protectai}, and present the results in Fig.~\ref{fig_toy_experiment}.
-Both models incorrectly classify the benign instruction containing the word ``ignore'' as malicious.
+To further illustrate, we input a benign sentence containing the word ``ignore'' into two advanced prompt guard models, ProtectAIv2~\cite{protectai} and PromptGuard~\cite{promptguard}, \lh{with the results separately shown in Fig.~\ref{fig_toy_experiment} and Fig.~\ref{fig_toy_experiment2}.} Both models incorrectly classifies the benign instruction containing the word ``ignore'' as malicious.

 In this paper, \textbf{we define the over-defense issue} in prompt guard models as \textit{the tendency to predict malicious labels when benign sentences contain certain trigger words commonly used in prompt injection attacks}.